demichie/elicipy/README.md

    on "Settings".
 1. At the bottom of the left panel, click on "Developer settings".
 1. On the left, click on "Personal access tokens".
+1. Click on "Tokens (classic)".
-1. Click on "Generate new token".
+1. Click on top on "Generate new token" and select (Generate new token (classic).
-1. Give a name and copy your token.
+1. Give a name.
 1. Select scope "Repo".
+1. At the end of the page click on "Generate token".
+1. Copy the newly generated token.
+You will use it as Streamlit Secret.

 ### STREAMLIT